Naomi runs content and marketing for Primary, with the goal of building the Primary brand in the NYC Tech community and beyond.

 Most humbling moment: Receiving my first Mother’s Day card from my two-year-old daughter.
 It said, “I love my mommy because she puts my undies on me and we go to parties.”
 Never underestimate the impact you can have on another human being.

 Random Fact: I’ve always loved writing.
 One of my earliest writing memories was writing a story about Michael Jordan for school (I was an avid fan of the Bulls in their 1990s heyday).
-My teacher sent the story to MJ himself, who then wrote me a personal letter telling me how much he loved reading it.
+My teacher sent the story to MJ himself, who then wrote me a personal letter telling me how much he loved reading my "novel," as he called it.
 Definitely a highlight of my formative years!